galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 [![Edit JQuery Ajax](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/jquery-ajax-lyqly?fontsize=14&hidenavigation=1&theme=dark)

-The code above is getting the data from the server (imagine \`heroes.json\` as a rest api) and appending each hero to the DOM inside \`heroes-list\` div.
+The code above is getting the data from the server (imagine \`heroes.json\` as a Rest API) and appending each hero to the DOM inside the \`heroes-list\` div.

-**_React_**
+_**React**_

-As our product grows as well as our team, we realized that JQuery doesn't help much for scale, as it requires a lot of effort to maintain and add new functionalities, like routes for instance.
-So, we realized that some great Javascript frameworks is taking place like Angular, Vue, React and they offer great flexibility to work with frontend making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.
+As our product grows as well as our team, we realized that JQuery doesn't help much for scale.
+Adding routes, for example, requires a lot of effort as well as to maintain the codebase and adding new functionalities.
+So, we realized that some great Javascript frameworks are taking place like Angular, Vue, React offering great flexibility to work with frontend making it easier for scale as there is a ton of libraries we can just add to our project according to our needs.

 Here we go to rewrite our application to React, the one chosen: